 Cardamom Plant Care

-Native to the tropical areas of India, Burma and Sri Lanka, Cardamom is often found growing in the tropical monsoon forests of the Western Ghat Mountains in the Malabar region of southwest India, which receives about 150 inches of rain per year.
+Native to the tropical areas of India, Burma, and Sri Lanka, Cardamom is often found growing in the tropical monsoon forests of the Western Ghat Mountains in the Malabar region of southwest India, which receives about 150 inches of rain per year.
 Cardamom has also been cultivated in other tropical areas around the world, naturalizing in Tanzania, Vietnam, and Central America (Costa Rica and Guatemala).
 To give the cardamom plant similar conditions, plant it in an edible garden with other shade-tolerant herbs, greens, or vegetables, or in a rain garden where it will tolerate wet soil.
 Hardy in USDA Zones 10 through 12, this herbaceous perennial is also good for growing in containers.

 Give cardamom part shade to full shade.
 Avoid planting in direct sun.
 Instead, let it thrive under the shade of tall trees in hot, humid, and consistently moist conditions akin to its native rainforests.

 Grow in fertile, loam-based potting compost.
-If planting in bright unfiltered light with high humidity, add leaf mould or granulated bark to the soil.
+If planting in bright unfiltered light with high humidity, add leaf mold or granulated bark to the soil.
 Because cardamom needs tropical conditions to produce the optimal amount of fruit, it can thrive especially well under glass.

 Mist frequently with rainwater; water regularly but do not overwater.
 Cardamom does best in sites where conditions are stable year-round, without much change to the temperature, rain volume, soil moisture, or natural light exposure.